rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Pair Production & Annihilation.md

 The electron and anti-electron collide and release energy due to the collision.

 # Pair-Production
 A photon interacts with an atom.
-The photon gets close enough to the atom where the photon experiences a Coulomb field ([[Coulombs Law]]), the photon will convert some of its energy to mass, where it's recoiled by the energy left in the photon.
+The photon gets close enough to the atom where the photon experiences a Coulomb field ([[Coulomb's Law]]), the photon will convert some of its energy to mass, where it's recoiled by the energy left in the photon.

 ![[pa_1.png]]
 [^1]